Science prizes awarded

 James Russell won the Emerging Scientist Prize.

-Next story in National: Murder sentence increased on appeal
+Next story in New Zealand: Murder sentence increased on appeal

 Copyright © 2012, Radio New Zealand